Trusted Weatherford, TX Dentist

 What Do You Like to Do?

 When I'm not in the dental office, family is a big priority, of course.
 I married my high school sweetheart, Karen, while in dental school, and my family exploded to include Christopher, Stephanie, Kimberly, and finally Sam.
 My two brothers and their families live in the metroplex and Karen’s sister and her family just moved to Aledo.
 It seems that we’ve always got something going on with family and we love it that way.
 In our spare time, Karen and I love traveling, eating great food, drinking nice wine, staying involved at church, and volunteering at two free dental clinics in Fort Worth.
 I’m passionate about and frequently mentor young dentists.
 We also enjoy supporting local charities as well, such as Center of Hope, Sanctified Hope, and many more.

 Like everyone else, during our 24 years in Weatherford, a lot has changed.
 We arrived in July of 1996 in a van with three little kids.
 Today, the kids are a lot more grown up, and I'm a proud member of the Weatherford Municipal Utilities Board, a founding member and past president of the Weatherford Education Foundation, and a chair of the Weatherford Parks and Recreation Board.

-Here’s an interesting tidbit about Dr. Novak: he’s worn a wire for the FBI before!
+Here’s an interesting tidbit about me: I've worn a wire for the FBI before!